theartofvalio-cmyk/Pad-Trigger/Readme.md

 ### Disconnect actions

-You can also assign one or more actions to run when a controller disconnects.
+You can also assign one or more actions to run when a device disconnects.

 Example disconnect actions: